 Where to stay in Northern Spain

-The good thing about a road trip in the north of Spain is that you will have no trouble finding places to stay.
+The good thing about a road trip in the northern coast of Spain is that you will have no trouble finding places to stay.

 One of the pluses about doing the trip in a campervan is that you won’t need to book accommodation.
 You can just sleep in the van.
 This would be a better way to travel if you want to climb mountains in the Picos de Europa mountain range.